-We maintain an allowance for doubtful accounts for estimated credit losses resulting from collection risks, including the inability of our customers to make required payments.
+Accounts receivable are recorded at the invoiced amount and are non-interest bearing.
+We maintain an allowance for doubtful accounts for estimated credit losses resulting from collection risks, including the inability of our customers to make required payments under contractual agreements.
 This results in a provision for bad debt expense.
 The allowance for doubtful accounts is reported as a reduction of accounts receivable in our consolidated balance sheets.
 We determine the adequacy of this allowance by evaluating historical delinquency and write-off trends, the financial condition and credit risk and histories of each customer, historical payment trends and current economic conditions.
 If the financial condition of our customers deteriorates, resulting in an impairment of their ability to make payments, additional allowances would be provided.
-As of December 31, 2006 and December 31, 2005, our allowance for doubtful accounts was \$3.3 million and \$2.4 million, respectively.
-The increase is primarily attributable to the passage of time since our acquisition of MHA in November 2005, at which time we recorded MHA's accounts receivable at fair value.
-As MHA has generated revenue and accounts receivable since the acquisition date, the allowance for doubtful accounts has increased accordingly.

-6) Contingent Liabilities
+Contingent Liabilities

 We are subject to various claims and legal actions in the ordinary course of our business.
-Some of these matters include payroll and employee-related matters and investigations by governmental agencies regarding our employment practices.
+Some of these matters include tax, payroll and employee-related matters and investigations by governmental agencies regarding our employment practices.
+We are the subject of an assessment by the California Employment Development Department (EDD) with respect to the payment of certain payroll related taxes, in connection with our locum tenens staffing segment, for the period between April 1, 2001 and March 31, 2004.
+We have appealed the EDD's assessment.
+Although we have not received an assessment for the subsequent periods, we are the subject of an audit by the EDD with respect to these matters for the subsequent periods.
 As we become aware of such claims and legal actions, we provide accruals if the exposures are probable and estimable.
 If an adverse outcome of such claims and legal actions is reasonably possible, we assess materiality and provide disclosure, as appropriate.
 We may also become subject to claims, governmental inquiries and investigations and legal actions relating to services provided by our temporary healthcare professionals, and we maintain accruals for these matters if the amounts are probable and estimable.
 We currently are not aware of any such pending or threatened litigation that would be considered reasonably likely to have a material adverse effect on our consolidated financial position, results of operations or liquidity.

-7) Share-Based Payments
+Share-Based Payments